maplbop135/ML_TermProject/README.md

 I recommand to use Google Colab: https://colab.research.google.com/

-  >Just search "maplbop135/ML_TermProject" on the GitHub tab when opening files.
+: Just search "maplbop135/ML_TermProject" on the GitHub tab when opening files.

 Codes written by maplbop135.